 Assemble the Table.

 Place the table back together again using the screws we placed in a baggie earlier.
-And, place it in your room.
+And place it in your room.

 Reveal Coffee Table Makeover:

 Here is the big reveal!
 What do you think?
 I think it looks wonderful.
-I love that it looked more like our wood floors and end tables now than to dark cherry finish that was on it before.
+I love that it looked more like our wood floors and end tables now than the dark cherry finish that was on it before.

 Please leave a comment with any questions below.
 I would love to hear from you.